samis-group/homelab/provision/ansible/molecule/README.md

 # Test suites for `k3s-ansible`

-This folder contains the [molecule](https://molecule.rtfd.io/)-based test setup for this playbook.
+This folder contains the [molecule](https://molecule.rtfd.io/)-based test setup for a docker vm.

+If you want k3s molecules, go to `k3s-ansible` dir.

 ## Scenarios

-I have these scenarios:
+I have a docker scenario:

 - **default**:
-  A docker VM that runs my docker containers
+  A docker VM for running docker containers
-- **k3s**:
-  A 3 control + 2 worker node k3s cluster.
-- **k3s_single**:
-  Very similar to the `k3s` scenario, but uses only a single node for all cluster functionality.
-Quik-Kubes-Brah!

 ### tl;dr